jurvis/landing/src/pages/posts/2017-09-04-optimism-as-human-capital/2017-09-04-optimism-as-human-capital.md

 ---
-title: "Definite Optimism as Human capital"
+title: "Definite Optimism as Human Capital"
 hotlink: "https://danwang.co/definite-optimism-as-human-capital/"
 excerpt: Is raising the floor of education without raising the ceiling running counter with building a society of innovators?
 date: '2017-09-04'